SsiCipher/msh/Info.md

 # info

+- fix segfault in cd -> mkdir t - cd t - rm t - cd ../t
+  - do anything while in directory that is deleted

 - in heredoc limiter just remove quotes no expansion
 - if redirection and prev is not a cmd use it for next cmd (new case to create a node in ast tree without argv)
 - export